chuong98/wrl/docs/ProblemFormulation_Notation.md

 + It can be deterministic, denoted as: $a_t=\mu(s_t)$
 + It may be stochastic, often denoted as: $a_t \sim \pi(\cdot | s_t)$

-In Deep RL, a policy is parameterized by an Neural Network parameters $\theta, hence we write the policy as:
+In Deep RL, a policy is parameterized by an Neural Network parameters $\theta$, hence we write the policy as:
 + deterministic: $a_t=\mu_{\theta}(s_t)$
 + stochastic: $a_t \sim \pi_{\theta}(\cdot | s_t)$.